zauker/wheater-api/README.md

    These value is used also to perform test, if necessary we could set a different environment set for test purpose.

-   PORT is the port number of the express server, EXPOSE_PORT is the port mapped on it on Docker container.
+   PORT is the port number of the express server

    ```.env
    MUSEMENT_API_BASE_URL=sandbox.musement.com/api/v3/